 Journey to the Center of the Earth, Part 3 | Blind and Backward Down the Center of the Narrow Road

-Nov 30, 2025
+- Nov 30, 2025

-9 min read
+- 9 min read

-When I was growing up, there were no water-slide parks comparable to the ones that exist now, at least not where I lived.
+When I was growing up, there were no waterslide parks comparable to the ones that exist now, at least not where I lived.
 Which explains why, years later, my 8ish-year-old son was able to persuade me (with no words) to visit a water park and climb a hill in my “mom” swimsuit (despite the large audience of blanket-sitting onlookers in the grass below) to buck my fear of fool-making and give it a go.
 The rest of the spectacularly fun day is history.

 Nevertheless, I couldn’t walk out of the park without beating that challenge.
-So, I stood in line, accepted my brightly-colored innertube, and waded through the staging pool in-between well-practiced adolescent power-sliders.
-When it was my turn, I swiveled my heart-thumping self around, and leaned backward into the tube... because who wants to hold up a line of adrenalized teens and tweens while you gasp and whisper-scream in bug-eyed panic?
+So, I stood in line, accepted my brightly-colored innertube, and waded through the staging pool in between well-practiced adolescent power-sliders.
+When it was my turn, I swiveled my heart-thumping self around and leaned backward into the tube... because who wants to hold up a line of adrenalized teens and tweens while you gasp and whisper-scream in bug-eyed panic?

 All I could see going down were knees, feet, white knuckles gripping the innertube, and the circular joints of the slide racing past while I grated the words over my teeth, “Trust it!
 Trust it!
 Trust it!...”
 This image is etched in my mind forever.
 I admit, at some point partway down, it became a thrill more than a terror.
 However, challenge checked off, I won’t likely be doing it again.

 Several years back, I was confronted by a major, unavoidable “moment of decision” into which the waterslide image dropped like a cannonball.
 The hard, right thing—the thing that Jesus was asking me to do—was incredibly unpopular in the Christian world, and emotionally and relationally costly.
-It wasn’t a decision between political parties or regarding marriage, family, friends, churches, occupation, or location—though it affected them all.
+It wasn’t a decision between political parties or about marriage, family, friends, churches, occupation, or location—though it affected them all.
 Bottom line, it was a decision about obedience at a cost.

 Quoting a Psalm of David (Psalm 95:7b-11), in reference to the ancient Israelites on their wilderness journey under the leadership of Moses, the author exhorts his first-century audience: